Natalia Gavrilița

 Natalia Gavrilița ([ɡavriˈlitsa]; born 21 September 1977) is a Moldovan economist and politician who served as prime minister of Moldova from 2021 until her resignation in February 2023 after failure to get her reform package enacted.

 Gavrilița had been previously proposed as prime minister by Maia Sandu in February 2021, but was rejected by the PSRM-Șor parliamentary majority.
 She was proposed once again in August 2021, following the 2021 parliamentary election, and was approved along with her cabinet.

 In the 2021 parliamentary election, Gavrilița was also elected to the Parliament of Moldova on behalf of the Party of Action and Solidarity (PAS).
 She previously served as finance minister from June 2019 to November 2019 in the cabinet of Sandu, when the latter served as prime minister.

-Education
+Early life and education

+Natalia Gavriliţa was born on 21 September 1977 in the family of Valery and Nina Catrinescu.
 Between 1995 and 2000, Natalia Gavrilița studied for a bachelor's degree at Moldova State University, she has a degree in International Law.
 In 2003, she attended the Edmund S. Muskie Graduate Fellowship Program.
 Natalia Gavrilița has a master's degree in Public Policy from the Harvard Kennedy School of Government at Harvard University.